stefan-kolb/aoc-mgx-format/specification/body/Actions/0x0B (Resign).md

 # Resign

-This structure will be present if a player resignes from the game.
+This structure will be present if a player resigns from the game.
 Resign can happen multiple times for same player.Then *:unknown* is 0x01.
 Dunno what that means at the moment.

 ## Definition